 The Glastonbury Sign

 Pennard Hill is home to the famous Glastonbury sign.
 I think a hike up the hill to colourful letters is a must do at some point during the festival.
 The whole area is absolutely gorgeous and full of Glastonbury icons.

-Halfway up is the rainbow man, colourfully watching over the festival. this make for a great shot looking back to the size of the place past the ribbon tower.
+Halfway up is the rainbow man, colourfully watching over the festival. this makes for a great shot looking back to the size of the festival past the ribbon tower.
 There’s also the fab Tricketts Bar with a few benches, my favourite place to sit with a pint taking it all in.

 Near the bottom part of the hill is the hammock area which was a massive hit with our kids, I just felt bad for all the others using the hammocks to sleep off their hangovers.